gaehlerm/SoftwareEngineering/README.md

 ## General thoughts about tests

 One of the main missunderstandings about tests is that tests are supposed to prove that there are no errors around.
 This corresponds to Dijkstras fundamental attempt to mathematically prove that a certain algorithm is correct.
 Which failed misserably.
 Programming is just too complex for such fundamental approaches.
 They won't work as the complexity in any decent sized program is too high.
 It is simply impossible to prove that a program is correct.
 And therefore it is also impossible to write tests that prove that a program is correct.
+Tests can only prove the existance of bugs, not their inexistance.

 A lot of people think that the only reason for writing tests is finding bugs.
 They couldn't be further from the truth.
 Of course this is one of the reasons why we write tests, but the other reason is probably even more important: Tests enable us to fixate the behavior of the code.